Uplift » Talking to Clients About Legal Funding

 Pulling it all together

-Once we have the monthly net-cash burn, and even a vague idea of time-to-settlement, your client will have an idea of what they might need in funding over the course of their case.
+Once we have the monthly net cash burn and even a vague idea of the time to settlement, your client will have an idea of what they might need in funding over the course of their case.

-Depending on how far treatment has progressed, it may make sense to only take a small amount of funding upfront.
-If your client is scheduled for surgery, it may make sense to get a larger chunk of funding thereafter.
+Depending on how far treatment has progressed, it may make sense to take only a small amount of funding up front.
+If your client is scheduled for surgery, it may make sense to get a larger chunk of funding afterward.
 They might be able to get better terms.

 Funding now can mean much less money later